Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 However, the power of Jira dashboards can be hard to unleash.
 Creating basic dashboards in Jira is more complicated and convoluted than in other systems.
 Making complex Jira dashboards can be a whole new skill set in itself.

-In this blog, I’ll explain what you need to know to create custom, powerful Jira dashboards, along with any mistakes you should definitely avoid.
+In this blog, I’ll explain what you need to know to create custom, powerful Jira dashboards and the mistakes you should avoid.

-I’ll also show you how you can create Jira dashboards much more easily in Visor, using our Dashboard view, to give you levels of customization, enable project portfolio management, and sharing options that simply aren’t possible using Jira’s native dashboard functionality.
-Try Visor now with a free account.
+I’ll also show you how you can create Jira dashboards with ease in Visor, using our Dashboard view to give you levels of customization, enable project portfolio management, and sharing options that aren’t possible using Jira’s native dashboard functionality.

 Jira Dashboards – The Basics

-I’ll explain some of the foundational aspects and terminology you need to know about Jira dashboards.
-First, you should also know that you can use Jira Project Reports to analyze basic aspects of a single Jira project without creating dashboards.
+I’ll explain some foundational aspects and terminology you need to know about Jira dashboards.
+First, you should also know that you can use Jira Project Reports to analyze essential elements of a single Jira project without creating dashboards.

 Jira Project Reports